yaoyao-liu/meta-transfer-learning/README.md

 ```bash
 python run_experiment.py
 ```
-You may edit the `run_experiment.py` file to change the hyperparameters.
+You may edit the `run_experiment.py` file to change the hyperparameters and default settings.

 ## Citation